Northern Santa Barbara County: The Heart of Santa Barbara Wine Country

-Santa Barbara Wine Country is one of the most diverse wine grape growing regions on the planet.
-Its 25,000+ planted acres produce nearly three million cases of world-class and award-winning chardonnay, pinot noir, cabernet sauvignon, sauvignon blanc, syrah and 50 other varietals.
-Its nearly 200 wineries, stunning vineyards, and trendy tasting rooms make Santa Barbara County’s northern Wine Country a must-see wine destination.
+Santa Barbara County Wine Country is one of the most diverse wine grap growing regions on the planet.
+Its 25,000+ planted acres produce nearly three million cases of world-class and award-winning chardonnay, pinot noir, cabernet sauvignon, sauvignon blan, syrah and 50 other varietals.
+Wine grapes are the County’s second largest agricultural crop.
+The county’s nearly 200 wineries, stunning vineyards, and trendy tasting rooms make Santa Barbara County’s northern “vineyard country” a must-see wine destination.

 Santa Barbara Wine Country’s family vineyards feature a host of year-round activities of interest to visitors and residents alike – vineyard tours, library and barrel tastings, winemaker dinners, and cause-focused events.
 Local tasting rooms also maintain full calendars of wine-lover activities.

 The wine industry is inextricably linked to tourism in the region, but wine is not the only attraction in the County areas north of Santa Barbara.
 In addition to the Chumash resort featuring gaming, spa services and fine dining, the area boasts two California missions (Mission Santa Inez and La Purisima in Lompoc), Santa Maria BBQ, golf, surfing, professional theater (Pacific Conservatory of the Performing Arts – PCPA in Santa Maria, Festival Theater in Solvang), nature walks, cycling events, trendy “Little L.A.”
-(Los Alamos), the wine-tasting hotspot of Los Olivos, the charming western town of Santa Ynez, the Guadalupe Dunes (site of Cecil B. DeMilles’ Ten Commandments film, and much more…for information, visit one of the contacts listed at left (can the following contacts go in the lefthand margin section?):
+(Los Alamos), the wine-tasting hotspot of Los Olivos, the charming western town of Santa Ynez, the Guadalupe Dunes (site of Cecil B. DeMilles’ Ten Commandments film, and much more…for information, visit one of the contacts listed below:

 Northern Santa Barbara County Chambers and Visitor promotion contacts: